SoyYLo/Week1Challenge/README.md

 ## Acceptance Criteria

 * It is done when I properly identify semantic HTML elements in a logical structure
-* It is done when list concise and describtive alt attributes
+* It is done when I list concise and describtive alt attributes
 * It is done when the live webpage satisfies the accesibility standards

 ## Decsription